smrutid12/Block-master/README.md

-# Block Puzzle Game
+# Block Master Game (On-going)

-Welcome to the **Block Puzzle Game**, a modern twist on the classic Tetris game built with a Flask backend and a React frontend.
+Welcome to the **Block Master Game**, a modern twist on the classic Tetris game built with a Flask backend and a React frontend.
 This project demonstrates a full-stack web application combining Python, Flask, and ReactJS.

 ## Features